ClaireCJS/fix_unicode_filenames/README.md

 It cleanses in two modes:

 	*   String mode: Cleanse all emoji/unicode characters
 	* Filename mode: Additionally cleanse all invalid/problematic file characters

 It can be used in two ways:

 	* Standalone mode.
 Run in a folder to cleanse the files in a folder.
 It will prompt for each file rename unless you pass "auto" as a parameter.
-	* Incorporate into other program.
-Use it to cleanse strings in your programs, especially if you're creating new files and want safe filenames.
+	*     Module mode: Incorporate into other program.
+Use it to cleanse strings, particularly for filenames

 ## What does it fix, generally?